From the Allergic Living archives.

 Then one day in August 2007, Platts-Mills went out for a long hike, and his feet got covered in ticks – a common occurrence in that part of the United States, where the booming deer population has helped the tiny biting insects to thrive.
 Three months later, the allergist, who doesn’t normally consume meat, ate lamb chops while on holidays in England; and after several hours, he woke up itching and coated head to toe in hives.
 At that point, everything clicked: the ticks were to blame.

-When he returned to the U.S., Platts-Mills and his team began asking the other patients whether they had experienced tick bites in the weeks and months before developing problems with meat, and sure enough, every one of them had a clear story of a particularly nasty bite.
+When he returned to the U.S., Platts-Mills and his team began asking the other patients with beef allergy whether they had experienced tick bites in the weeks and months before developing problems with meat, and sure enough, every one of them had a clear story of a particularly nasty bite.

 “People began calling us with their stories,” says Platts-Mills.
 “One couple went on a hiking holiday in Missouri and they were so covered in ticks that they had to go into a lake to try and get them off.
 When I went on my hike, I had at least a hundred ticks on each foot.
 I was up itching all night.”